gyauney/modern-architectural-history-graphs/README.md

 ----

 The dataset is available for scholarly and educational use only.
-The user of the dataset assumes full responsibility for their use.
+The user of the dataset assumes full responsibility for its use.